cheefoo/centos/README.md

   ```
 9. Dont forget to modify the default security group to allow ssh access.

+###Running the Example:
+1.SSH into the KCL Instance and edit the **~/centos/src/main/resources/db.properties** file according to the resources created.

 | Key           | Default                                        | Description                                                                     |
 | :------------ | :--------------------------------------------- | :------------------------------------------------------------------------------ |
 | mysqldburl    | None                                           | The JDBC URL for the MySQL RDS Instance, e.g. jdbc:mysql://instance:3306/mydb   |